 useEffect hook

-hook function can be used to perform side-effects in React function component.
+The useEffect hook function can be used to perform side-effects in React function component.
 The side-effect can be for example, network request.

 Syntax